Dark River (2017 film): Plot

 Alice Bell (Ruth Wilson) works as a sheep shearer on a farm where she gets along well with her fellow coworkers.
 When her father dies she quits her job as her father had told her that she would inherit his tenancy when he died.
 As she returns to the farm Alice begins to have vivid flashbacks involving her father, including his entering her bedroom, and his holding her in bed.

 When Alice initially returns to the farm her brother, Joe, is absent.
 She settles herself there, but refuses to sleep in the main house as it triggers flashbacks.
 When her brother returns he is initially angry at her for showing up after their father is dead and after an absence of 15 years.
 However, he gradually warms to her, only to anger again when he discovers that Alice has applied to take over the tenancy of the farm.

 Alice learns from the land agent that she has a good chance of having her tenancy accepted if she can repair the neglect incurred by her father and brother.
 Her efforts to repair the land and kill the rats are met with resistance by Joe, who feels that she will upset the delicate ecosystem of the farm (for example, the rats share the barn with fledglings who he thinks would come to harm).
 Begrudgingly they begin to work together, though Joe continues to chafe at Alice's way of doing things.
 Alice starts to train the dog Joe bought but didn't train.

 Joe is approached by one of the land owners of the farm who secretly reveals that the farms are no longer profitable and that tenants who agree to be bought out will receive a cash lump sum of £100,000.
 Knowing that Alice would refuse a buyout, the man suggests to Joe that if he were awarded the tenancy he could evict Alice and keep the money.
 Joe decides to go along with the scheme and tells Alice that if he is awarded the tenancy he will evict her.
 Alice is shocked as she planned to keep Joe on if she was awarded the tenancy.

-Feeling guilty, Joe attacks Alice's car in a drunken rage, trying to light it on fire.
+Feeling guilty, Joe attacks Alice's car in a drunken rage, trying to set it on fire.
 Alice has him arrested.
 While Joe is away she fumigates the house and has a flashback remembering her father reacting in a jealous rage after Joe told him that Alice had a boyfriend.